Rich and Creamy Potato and Leek Soup

-I can’t believe it has been almost ten years since we left Hawaii and moved to England.
-We relocated to London in 2009 as a part of my husband’s job and as soon as we hit the ground we were eager to experience all England had to offer.
+In 2009 we relocated to London as a part of my husband’s job and as soon as we hit the ground we were eager to experience all England had to offer.
 The three years we lived there left a lasting impact on my family.
 We soaked in so much culture that my girls still use several British phrases on a regular basis.
 Of course, the food left a huge impression on me and we still enjoy British cuisine to this day.

 There is something warm and homey about it.
 In fact, I think that one of the things that characterizes British food is the deep earthy flavors and the feeling of coming home when you sit down to a table set with a meal of wholesome meats, vegetables and bread.